soCromp/soCromp.github.io/README.md

 I’m also President of UW-Madison’s chapter of the [Women of the ACM (WACM)](https://wacm.cs.wisc.edu/) and a member of the Graduate Student Advisory Committee (GSAC) in the Computer Science Department.

+This Summer 2024, I'm excited to intern at [NASA GISS](https://www.giss.nasa.gov)!
+I'll be working with Michael Hendrickson to enable analysis of climate datasets with LLMs.

 ## Publications

 **The Credential is Not Enough: Combining Honeypots and Fake Credentials for Cyber-Defense**<br>